ministryofjustice/itpolicycontent/content/confluence/enterprise/patch-management-standard.md

 ### Legacy contracts

 Commercial contracts might already exist that follow earlier policy.
-This patching policy applies to any change to the contract after February 2018.
+If a contract changes after February 2018, this policy applies to the entire contract.

 <table border='1'>
 <tr>